ambuda-org/vidyut/vidyut-lipi/README.md

 <div align="center">
 <h1><code>vidyut-lipi</code></h1>
-<p><i>A fast Sanskrit transliterator</i></p>
+<p><i>An Indic transliterator</i></p>
 </div>

-`vidyut-lipi` is an experimental Sanskrit transliteration library that also supports many of the scripts used within the Indosphere.
-Our goal is to provide a standard transliterator for the Sanskrit ecosystem that is easy to bind to other programming languages.
+`vidyut-lipi` is a transliteration library for Sanskrit and Pali that also supports many of the scripts used within the Indosphere.
+Our goal is to provide a standard transliterator that is easy to bind to other programming languages.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda] project.
 If you enjoy our work and wish to contribute to it, we encourage you